Sale too much for Yanks again, Devers' slam powers Red Sox | New Country 923

 Sale (8-4) allowed only Giancarlo Stanton’s clean single over seven innings, striking out 11.
 He has a 1.73 career ERA against the Yankees, best among pitchers with at least 10 starts against them since 1920.
 His ERA at Yankee Stadium is 1.86, second only to Seattle’s Felix Hernandez among pitchers with five starts.

-Yankee Stadium hosted a season-high sellout of 47,125, and the crowd gave starter Sonny Gray (5-6) an earful after he gave up six runs in 2 1/3 innings.
+Yankee Stadium hosted a season-high sellout of 47,125, and the crowd ripped into starter Sonny Gray (5-6) after he gave up six runs in 2 1/3 innings.
 The right-hander dropped to 0-4 with a 9.35 ERA against Boston since being acquired by New York from Oakland last season.

+“I expect to come out and perform and make it fun,” Gray said.
+“The way I’ve thrown the ball, I don’t think it’s been fun.
+I feel like we’re the best team in baseball four out of five days, and then I come out and do that.”

+“We take it for granted because he’s talented and did what he did last year, but he’s still a kid,” Cora said, adding that Devers has been working hard with Boston’s staff to shore up the holes left in his game from racing through the minor leagues.
+“He’s staying with the program.”

-Sandy Leon brought home Devers with a two-run homer into the second deck in right field off Giovanny Gallegos.
+Sandy Leon brought in Devers with a two-run homer into the second deck in right field.
 J.D.
 Martinez had three hits and three RBIs, and Mookie Betts added two hits and two walks as Boston piled up 17 hits.

 Heath Hembree and Hector Velazquez closed it out with a hitless inning each.
 Velazquez gave up a groundball single to Gleyber Torres in the ninth for New York’s second hit.